-PHMSA identified properties based on available information on previously identified historic properties in the APE, including the National Register of Historic Places (NRHP) database and data received from the Tennessee Historical Commission.
+PHMSA identified properties based on available information on previously identified historic properties in the APE, including the National Register of Historic Places (NRHP) database and data received from the Texas Historical Commission.
 PHMSA also conducted research to determine if there are any previously unidentified properties within the APE that are 45 years of age or older and may be eligible for the NRHP.
-This research revealed no NRHP listed or eligible properties within the APE or within a half mile.
+This research revealed no NRHP listed or eligible properties within the APE or within a half-mile.

-PHMSA sent a letter was sent April 7, 2025 to the Tennessee State Historic Preservation Officer (SHPO) and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties and an evaluation and proposed finding of effects.
+A letter was sent on March 17, 2025, to the Texas State Historic Preservation Officer (SHPO) and all consulting parties outlining the Section 106 process, including a description of the undertaking, delineation and justification of the APE, identification of historic properties and an evaluation and proposed finding of effects.
 Based on this consultation, PHMSA proposed a finding that the Proposed Action would not adversely affect historic properties.
 PHMSA has requested comments on the Section 106 process, identification of historic properties, and proposed finding within 30 days of receipt of the letter.
+Concurrence was received from the Texas Historical Commission on March 24, 2025.

-PHMSA also invited the following federally recognized tribes to participate in consultation by separate letter on April 7, 2025:
+PHMSA also invited the following federally recognized tribes to participate in consultation by separate letter on March 12, 2025: